Euro NCAP

 Comments

 The 12V mild hybrid system in the Nissan Qashqai offers only a limited possibility to improve the consumption figures.
 Approximately 6.5 l/100 km are needed in both WLTC+ laboratory tests, as well as in the real world On-Road Drive.
-In the Highway Test, an additional 2 liters are consumed, resulting in 8.7 l/100 km.
+In the Highway Test, an additional 2 litres are consumed, resulting in 8.7 l/100 km.
 This increase is not unexpected, due to the vehicle's SUV body and is partly associated with the increasing aerodynamic drag at higher speeds.

 Greenhouse Gases CO2 N2O CH4